Isaac’s Bride – The Sworn Oath (G-24-HBS)

 And I said unto my master, Peradventure the woman will not follow me.

-A bride for Isaac – part 7
+A Bride For Isaac – part 7

 Finally, he asks if they will give Rebekah in marriage to his master Abraham’s son Isaac.
 They agree, stating that they could do nothing else given what the servant has told them (Genesis 24:28–51).